apknusel/YouTube-Spot-Saver/README.md

 ## Changelog

+### v1.3
+- Added a popup to customize the duration of time the timestamps are saved

 ### v1.2
 - Fixed timestamps being applied to ads instead of the video
 - When the extension updates, it will clear all timestamps to prevent data compatibility issues.